 This occurred to me after I saw an image of Ellie Kemper today.
 Expressive, toothy grin.
 Proven ability to play a character who’s so impossibly cheerful it seems as if they’re from another world.
 She even has the red hair.
 Just let her play up the gleefulness until it’s unsettling, throw in some Kubrick stares, and I’m confident she could come off as perfectly menacing Pennywise the Clown.

 I’m not one to suggest “gender swapping” characters at random, or just because it seems like the thing to say.
 I am, however, one to believe that certain characters needn’t be gender exclusive.
 There’s nothing particularly male about Pennywise.
 “It,” after all, is very much an “it.”
 Psycho clown, abominable pregnant spider, wolfman, mummy, incomprehensible eldritch being from another dimension.
 It can be anything It cares to be.

 Some years ago, in my article about The Blair Witch project, I called out the fact that It and Poltergeist seemed to make adult coulrophobia sort of trendy.
 I’m not saying that it doesn’t exist, or that people who legitimately have this phobia should be ridiculed for it, but I do think it’s one of those things that other people commandeer because it somehow sounds cool nowadays to say, “Clowns are so creepy.”
-No, they’re not, at least not inherently, and sometimes the more deliberately “frightening” they are, the sillier and, well, more clownish they end up being.
+No, they’re not, and sometimes the more deliberately “frightening” they are, the sillier and, well, more clownish they end up being.